ank19/cloudfoundry-java-logging/README.md

 ## log4j
 Currently only supports log4j v2.
 This library uses [log4j's plugin extension point](https://logging.apache.org/log4j/2.x/manual/plugins.html)
-to allow you to use this library as a plug and play extension within your application while maintaining external patterns with PatternLayout.
+to allow you to use it as a plug and play extension within your application while maintaining external pattern configurations with PatternLayout.

 To use this library, add the following to your log4j2.xml file's Configuration element: